By Mike Case

 In celebration of its birthday, here are 10 facts about the 10th Mountain Division:

-1. Since 1989, the 2nd Brigade of the 10th Mountain Division has participated nearly every major U.S. military contingency, earning it the title of most-deployed brigade in the Army.
+1. Since 1989, the 2nd Brigade of the 10th Mountain Division has participated in nearly every major U.S. military contingency, earning it the title of most-deployed brigade in the Army.

-The 2nd Brigade, which is uniquely organized with flexible and capable battalions ready to deploy and win in combat, has deployed forces to a wide variety of global conflicts and natural disasters across the U.S. and the globe.
+The 2nd Brigade, which is uniquely organized with flexible and capable battalions ready to deploy and win in combat, has deployed forces to a wide variety of global conflicts and natural disasters across the U.S. and around the globe.

 2. The 10th Mountain Division’s first combat appearance occurred in Italy during WWII on January 8, 1945.